SkygearIO/features/features/202-session-management/design.md

 - Access token would not be returned from APIs.
 - Gateway would read access token from cookie only, ignoring `Authorization` header.
-If a token is present in both header and cookie, it would be treated as if no token is present.
+If a token is present in both header and cookie, it would be treated as if session is not found.
-- The session cookie would be cleared when:
+- To prevent unrecoverable failure (i.e. site unaccessible until cookies are cleared), the session cookie would be cleared when the session is not found or invalid, instead of producing error response.
-    - access token will be returned when header transport is used; or
-    - token is present in both header and cookie; or
-    - the provided access token is not valid.
 - Some SDKs (e.g. mobile SDKs) would not be able to consume it.

 ### Security Consideration